 Having an electrocardiogram can give your healthcare provide important insight into the condition and functioning of your heart health.
-At Sirius Health we perform ECG tests regularly in order to monitor our patients and make appropriate treatment recommendations.
+At Super Health Chatswood Medical Centre we perform ECG tests regularly in order to monitor our patients and make appropriate treatment recommendations.
 Let’s take a closer look at an ECG and when you might need one.

 What Is An Electrocardiogram?

 Abbreviated to ECG, an electrocardiogram measures the electrical activity, taking place in your heart.
 Every time your heart beats it emits a series of electrical charges or spikes that are recorded on a computer screen or piece of paper.

 ECG tests can only show you the condition and function of your heart while you are wearing it.
 It cannot necessarily predict what will happen in the future.

 The patterns and shapes that ECG spikes create can tell your healthcare practitioner a lot about the condition of your heart.
 It can help to diagnose problems such as

 - Enlargement of the heart

 - Ectopic heartbeat